 EENA has been one of the leaders in the field of public safety and drones during the last years.
-From pilot programmes around Europe to documents and webinars adding to the discussion of drones in public safety, EENA has been in the forefront.
+From pilot programmes around Europe to documents and webinars adding to the discussion of drones in public safety, EENA has been at the forefront.

 The benefits of drones for the safety of people have been undeniable.
 And so have some challenges that remain to be addressed.
 In this context, EENA’s work on drones aims to push for progress in the public safety field and enable spaces for emergency services to learn from each other.

-Livesaving medical deliveries by drone
+LiFesaving medical deliveries by drone